georgedingcz/NationalMuseumSingapore/README.md

         - screenshot of what to expect
     - Component 7 of logos
         - two awards
     - Component 8 (link to) contact page
+    - Component 9 (Optional)
+        - Other navigation links

 ## Page 1 -- Homepage
 - Component 1 (nsm image)